-Each team will be asked to provide a presentation to a panel of five judges that recommends improvements to the operation of the dairy and/or its finances.
-Each team will COMPLETE their presentations on the first day and will deliver their FINAL PRESENTATIONS, all computer files, all presentation materials or copies, and computers to the contest management on the second afternoon.
+Each team will be asked to provide a presentation that recommends improvements to the operation of the dairy and/or its finances.
+Each team will complete their presentations on the first day and will upload their final presentations to the contest management on the second afternoon.
 This is done to encourage contestants to network with sponsors and other contestants that night instead of working on their presentations.

-Each team will be assigned to morning or afternoon presentation sessions.
-Presentation order of the possible teams will be by random draw.
-Each team will follow in order at approximately 45 minute or 1 hour intervals until all teams have given their presentations.
+Each team will follow in order at approximately 45 minute or 1-hour intervals until all teams have given their presentations.

 The presentations should be designed as if the team was making a presentation to the farm owner or manager.
 It is not necessary to describe the farm to the person who owns the farm as an introduction.
 Begin discussing benchmarks or important outcomes of your evaluation as soon as possible.
 EACH TEAM CAN USE ACTUAL STUDENT NAMES and should provide a team photo in their presentation slides.
 Team number and farm name should be included in their presentation.